cmccachern/asteroid_detection/docs/source/howto/position_images.rst

     # convert pixel coordinates to world coordinates
     ra_temp, dec_temp = coord.pix2world(x, y, 0)

-For more information `look here: https://docs.astropy.org/en/stable/wcs/`_.
+For more information `look at the astropy documentation <https://docs.astropy.org/en/stable/wcs/>`_.

 In order to translate images and overlay them, one world coordinate (ra, dec) is converted to pixel coordinates in each image.
 Two of the three images are then